-The 2018 festival will once again feature a Portal to the Future area at the north end of the site that will highlight some of the ways that art, food, small-scale farming, renewable energy, care for the land, and hand skills all contribute to community-building and local resilience.
+The 2019 festival will once again feature a Portal to the Future area at the north end of the site that will highlight some of the ways that art, food, small-scale farming, renewable energy, smart transportation, care for the land, and hand skills all contribute to community-building and local resilience.

 Once again urine-collecting toilets will be provided in conjunction with The Rich Earth Institute, based in Brattleboro, Vermont.
 Rich Earth will be providing ecological sanitation with Best Septic.
-They plan to collect approximately 1,200 gallons of urine at the festival, sanitize it with a mobile pasteurizing unit, and then use to complete their research into the feasibility of this process.
+They plan to collect approximately 1,200 gallons of urine at the festival, sanitize it with a pasteurizing unit, and then use it to continue their research into the feasibility of the process for making fertililzer.

 For more inspiration take a look at the Renewable Energy and Local Living Talks happening every day from 12:00 – 4:00.
 Grab a bite or a Bart’s Homemade ice cream and join us in the Portal — the future is ours to create!

 E-Bikes and full size Electric cars, such as this Chevy Volt, will again be on display.
 Battery technology has advanced by leaps and bounds, and Massachusetts still has great incentives for owning or leasing a variety of makes and models of brand new EVs.

 Interested in tiny house living?
 We have an example for you.
 Eric Daniel, of Orange, will graciously open his new tiny house to attendees at the festival.
 He and Mark Smallidge, of Smallidge Woodcraft in New Salem, designed this new home carefully.
 Stop on the way to the Portal and look into what can be available in a small and energy-efficient space.